-- EP157 Apprentices are eligible to receive a £1,000 payment if they have been in the care of a UK local authority as defined in paragraph EP111. - EP158 You must have evidence that the apprentice is eligible for this payment before you claim or are funded for any associated additional payments for you or the employer.
-This must be a signed email or letter from a local authority appointed Personal Advisor confirming that the apprentice is a care leaver. - EP159 You must tell the apprentice that they are eligible for the bursary as a care leaver and give them the opportunity to declare that they would like to access the funding.
-This signed declaration must allow the apprentice to confirm that they; - EP159.1 Understand that they are eligible for and would like to receive a bursary as a care leaver.

-- EP159.2 Understand that if they have been found to have accepted the payment incorrectly or if they are ineligible then the government will require it to be repaid. - EP159.3 Have not been paid a care leavers bursary before.
-This only includes the care leavers bursary paid to providers by the ESFA; other local incentives do not apply - EP160 This is a one-off payment.
+- P126 Apprentices are eligible to receive a £1,000 bursary payment if they have been in the care of a UK local authority as defined in paragraph P118. - You must have evidence that the apprentice is eligible for this payment before you claim or are funded for any associated additional payments for you or the employer.
+This must be a signed email or letter from a local authority appointed personal advisor confirming that the apprentice is a care leaver. - You must tell the apprentice that they are eligible for the bursary as a care leaver and give them the opportunity to declare that they would like to access the funding.
+This signed declaration (see paragraph P366 for more information) must allow the apprentice to confirm that they: - P128.1 Understand that they are eligible for and would like to receive a bursary as a care leaver. - P128.2 Understand that if they have been found to have accepted the payment incorrectly or if they are ineligible then the government will require it to be repaid. - P128.3 Have not been paid a care leavers bursary before.
+This only includes the care leavers bursary paid by the ESFA; other local incentives do not apply. - P129 This is a one-off payment.
 An eligible apprentice must only receive this payment once.
-An individual must not receive this funding again if they progress to, or start, another apprenticeship.
-It is your responsibility to ensure that the apprentice has not received this payment previously.
-We will also monitor this to ensure that the apprentice receives this payment only once and may reclaim duplicate payments. - EP161 The bursary payment, due to the apprentice, will be generated 60 days after they start.
-You must pass this on in full to the apprentice within 30 days of receiving this funding from the ESFA. - EP162 Once paid, you must evidence that the apprentice has received the bursary payment.
+Therefore, an individual must not receive this funding again if they progress or start another apprenticeship.
+It is your responsibility to ensure that the apprentice has not received this payment previously before you pass it on.
+We will also monitor this to ensure that the apprentice receives this payment only once and may reclaim duplicate payments. - P130 You must include signed consent from the apprentice to inform their employer that they have been in the care of their local authority and tell the apprentice that their declaration will be used to generate additional payments to both the main provider and their employer to support their transition into work. - P131 Where a 19 to 24-year-old apprentice does not want to inform their employer that they were previously in care, then you must report the appropriate code in the ILR.
+This will generate the funding for you and the apprentice but not the employer.
+Where this is the case you must not apply the co-investment waiver (see paragraph P134).
+This means that you must not record the code for the waiver in the ILR. - P132 The bursary payment, due to the apprentice, will be generated 60 days after they start.
+You must pass this on in full to the apprentice within 30 days of receiving this funding from the ESFA.

+P133 Once paid, you must evidence that the apprentice has received the bursary payment.
 This must be a signed confirmation from the apprentice and not a receipt of transaction.